qaware/go-offline-maven-plugin/Readme.md

 - Java 1.7 or higher
 - Maven 3.1.x or higher

+**Warning:** Maven 3.5.2 has a Bug that causes the Plugin to hang.
+If you expirience hangups during downloading dependencies, please upgrade to Maven 3.4.3 or higher (See [MNG-6323](https://issues.apache.org/jira/browse/MNG-6323) )

 ## Goals
 The Go Offline Maven Plugin only has one goal: "resolve-dependencies".
 This goal downloads all external dependencies and plugins needed for your build to your local repository.